Education Specialist Instruction Credential

-Includes specific learning disabilities; mild to moderate intellectual disabilities; other health impairments; serious emotional disturbance; and authorizes service in grades K–12 and in classes organized primarily for adults through age 22.
+Includes specific learning disabilities; mild to moderate support needs; autism; emotional disturbance; intellectual disability; multiple disabilities; orthopedic impairment; other health impairment; specific learning disability; traumatic brain injury; and authorizes service in grades K–12, transitional kindergarten, and in classes organized primarily for adults through age 22.

-Includes autism; deaf-blindness; moderate to severe intellectual disabilities; multiple disabilities; serious emotional disturbance; and authorizes service in grades K–12 and in classes organized primarily for adults through age 22.
+Includes autism; deafblind; extensive support needs; intellectual disability; multiple disabilities; emotional disturbance; traumatic brain injury, and authorizes service in grades K–12, transitional kindergarten, and in classes organized primarily for adults through age 22.

 - Deaf and Hard of Hearing (DHH)

-Includes deafness; hearing impairment; deaf-blindness; and authorizes service to individuals ages birth through 22.
+Includes deafness; hearing impairment; deafblind; autism; and authorizes service to individuals ages birth through 22.